 To put it simply the FM patients cardiovascular was underwhelming at best; their stroke volume – the amount of blood pumped out by their hearts, the amount their hearts contracted, their heart rate variability and their cardiac baroreflex response – which maintains blood pressure…were all significantly inhibited relative to the health controls…Their cardiovascular system basically wimped out.

 They displayed a strange pattern we’ve seen before; although their sympathetic nervous system was always ‘on’, putting it under stress caused it to poop out.
-This suggested the ANS is the source of the ‘wired but tired’ problem; it’s a burntout system that can’t disengage and then flops when it’s asked to respond.
+This suggested the ANS is the source of the ‘wired but tired’ problem; it can’t disengage and then flops when it’s asked to respond.

 A Central Response System Blunted

 A key system controlling FM patients blood pressure appears to be under particular stress in FM.
 The baroreflex response keeps our blood pressure under control by controlling our heart rate; if our blood pressure rises too high, it tells the brain to slow our heart rate down.
 The brain then tells the autonomic nervous system to do that.
 If our blood pressure drops too low it does the opposite.

 The cardiovascular systems of people with fibromyalgia responded poorly to ‘stress’

 (It does this using receptors called mechanoreceptors (eg baroreceptors) that line our blood vessels.
 If our blood pressure rises too high the mechanoreceptors stretch and, in doing so, send a signal to the brain to slow our heart rate down.
 If they’re not stretched at all (ie if you have ‘loopy’ blood vessels :)) they signal the sympathetic nervous system to become activated).